Fadi-ibrahem/bevatel-tickets-app/README.md

 ## New Constants

-- `MAILTRAP_API_TOKEN` - api token given by mailtrap website to be able to test emails
+- `MAILTRAP_API_TOKEN` - api token given by mailtrap website to be able to authenticate with them and test emails
-- `MAILTRAP_INBOX_ID` - mailtrap specific email inbox ID to select its messages to be fetched

 ----------